-An expert of cinema and electronic art, Gazzano is Associate Professor of Cinema, Photography and Television in the Faculty of Literature and Philosophy at the Third University of Rome (Università degli Studi Roma Tre), where he teaches “Cinema, Electronic Arts and Intermediality” since 2003.
+An expert of cinema and electronic art, Gazzano was Associate Professor of Cinema, Photography and Television in the Faculty of Literature and Philosophy at the Third University of Rome (Università degli Studi Roma Tre), where he taught “Cinema, Electronic Arts and Intermediality” from 2003.

 He graduated in Contemporary History, Ph.D.
 (1986) in Performing and Electronic Arts, and from 1993 to 2006 he taught “Theory & History of Cinematography” at the Faculty of Literature and Philosophy in the University of Urbino “Carlo Bo”.

-Since 1989, he has been President of Kinema, a Cultural Association that is based in Rome, managing expositions, educational and non-profit initiatives as well as an archive for videographic works from quality television and new television.
+Since 1989, he was President of Kinema, a Cultural Association based in Rome, managing expositions, educational and non-profit initiatives as well as an archive for videographic works from quality television and new television.
 The fund consists in about 10,000 pieces created by some of the most important international authors from the Sixties to the present.

 From 1985 to 1996 he was the Director of the Locarno VideoArt Festival (CH).

 From 1990 to 1994 he was also the Director of “Cinema from Europe Mosaic.
 The Small Countries and Regions of the European Communitiy” (Cinema dal mosaico Europa.
 I Piccoli Paesi e le Regioni della Comunità Europea), Rome/Bruxelles.

 From 1996 to 2001 he directed Art & Communication.
 International Bienniale of Electronic Arts, Quality Television & Multimedia Publishing Trade.
 (Arte & Comunicazione.
 Biennale internazionale delle arti elettroniche, della televisione di qualità, dell’editoria multimediale), Rome; the international exhibition Italia, Europe and South America Tower of Peace.
 The strategies of art against the strategies of violence (2002-2010).